 - Drowsiness Alert, which advises the driver to take a break after two hours of non-stop driving, or by monitoring the driving behaviour, warns of drowsiness via visual and acoustic signals.

-- Adaptive Cruise Control, which adjusts the speed according to that of the preceding vehicle.
+- Semi-adaptive Cruise Control, which adjusts the speed according to that of the preceding vehicle.

 - Forward Collision Alert, which gives a two-level warning of a potential front impact.